The Jack Wide Award

-The inspiration for the JACK AWARD name is from a real-life character, Jack Wide.
-Here is his story: In the late 1800s, a baboon was officially employed as a railroad signalman.
-He was paid in money and beer and never made a mistake.
-Jack was the pet and assistant of paraplegic signalman James Wide, who worked for the Cape Town-Port Elizabeth Railway service.
-James "Jumper" Wide had been known for jumping between railcars prior to an accident where he fell and lost both of his legs.
-To assist in performing his duties, Wide purchased the baboon named "Jack" and trained him to push his wheelchair and to operate the railways signals under supervision.
+The inspiration for the JACK WIDE AWARD is from a real-life character, of course named Jack Wide.
+In the late 1800s, James "Jumper" Wide was known for jumping between railcars.... leading to the possibly inevitable accident when he "missed" and lost both of his legs.
+To assist in performing his duties, Wide purchased a baboon named "Jack" and trained him to push his wheelchair and to operate railway signals under James' supervision.
 An official investigation was initiated after a concerned member of the public reported that a baboon was observed changing railway signals at Uitenhage near Port Elizabeth.
-After initial skepticism, the railway decided to officially employ Jack once his job competency was verified.
-The baboon was paid twenty cents a day, and a half-bottle of beer each week.
-It is widely reported that in his nine years of employment with the railroad, Jack never made a mistake.
-After nine years of duty, Jack died of tuberculosis in 1890.
-The baboon got it right every time.
-Our Jack Wide Award honorees… didn’t.
+The result of the investigation was that the railway decided to officially employ Jack Wide since his job competency was proven.
+The baboon was paid twenty cents a day and a half-bottle of beer each week.
+It is widely reported that in his nine years of employment with the railroad, Jack Wide the baboon never made a mistake on the railroad... not once.
+The moral of the story: Jack Wide, a baboon, got it right every time.
+Our Jack Wide Award honorees... well... didn’t do better than Jack could and did.
+This baboon was better at it than you were on your fateful day!

 About Us